 The two have been in close contact since then and Xi visited Branstad’s home again in 2012 when he was the vice-president, and a year later Branstad flew to Beijing to congratulate Xi on taking the mantle of the Communist Party and the nation in a reciprocal visit that included a “family dinner” inside Xi’s office suite in Zhongnanhai.

-“It’s indeed understandable that Trump wants to ease out Branstad, when it has become unsuitable for an ambassador who calls Xi his ‘old friend’ to represent the US after China has become an arch-rival, said the Chinese attaché in Mexico City.
+“It’s indeed understandable that Trump wants to ease out Branstad, when it has become unsuitable for an ambassador who calls Xi an ‘old friend’ to represent the US after China has become an arch-rival, said the Chinese attaché in Mexico City.

 “And Branstad is not a career diplomat and had never served overseas before being posted to Beijing to lead the US mission.”